 San Francisco Giants rumor roundup: Tulowitzki’s interest, Pagan’s back, Cordier DFA and a new OF prospect

-Apr 25, 2015; Denver, CO, USA; San Francisco Giants shortstop Brandon Crawford (35) steals second base as Colorado Rockies shortstop Troy Tulowitzki (2) is unable to field the baseball in the tenth inning at Coors Field.
+Apr 25, 2015; Denver, CO, USA; San Francisco Giants center fielder Angel Pagan (16) singles in the eleventh inning against the Colorado Rockies at Coors Field.
 The Giants defeated the Rockies 5-4 in extra innings.
 Mandatory Credit: Ron Chenoy-USA TODAY Sports

 Injuries have dogged Angel Pagan in his last couple seasons with the Giants—none more serious than the back issues that sidelined him for half of 2014 (if you count the playoffs).

 With that in mind, you can’t help but tense up when you hear “Pagan” and “back” in the same sentence, which is exactly what happened after the center fielder prematurely exited the team’s 11-2 win on Saturday.
 The official diagnosis:

 As Shea noted, Bruce Bochy didn’t seem too worried about it, though he did hold Pagan out of the lineup on Sunday.